Multivariate Analytic Combinatorics for Cost Constrained Channels: Spectral Properties of Cost-Diverse Graphs

-\begin{example} \Cref{fig:examples:cost:diversity} illustrates cost-diversity on different graphs. \Cref{fig:example:constant:cost} is a graph with constant cost and thus all paths of length $m$ have cost exactly $m$.
-The graph is therefore not cost-diverse. \Cref{fig:example:cost:diverse} on the other hand is cost-diverse; there are two paths of length $2$ from the left vertex to itself having cost either $2$ or $4$.
-Finally, \Cref{fig:example:complete:non:cost:diverse} shows a cost-uniform graph, since any cycle of length $m$ from the left vertex to itself has cost $2m$; any cycle of length $m$ from the right vertex to itself has cost $2m$; any path of length $m$ from the left to the right vertex has cost $2m-1$; and, any path of length $m$ from the right to the left vertex has cost $2m+1$. \end{example} Connections between cost-diversity and the spectral radius will be integral to \Cref{thm:fixed-length}.
-As we will see, the coboundary condition defined in \Cref{def:coboundary:condition} arises in a variety of results related to the Perron-Frobenius theorem and is very useful for proving several of our results.
-We further need the notion of log-log-convexity, which is defined as follows. \begin{defn} Let $I \subseteq \R^+$ be an interval and $f(x) : I\mapsto \R^+$ a function on that interval.
-We call $f(x)$ log-log-convex, if $\log f(\mathrm{e}^s)$ is convex in the variable $s$ on the interval $\log I \triangleq \{\log x : x \in I\}$.
-Analogously, we introduce the notions of strict log-log-convexity and log-log-linearity. \end{defn} With these definitions we arrive at the central statement of this section. \begin{lemma} Let $G$ be a strongly connected graph.
-The following statements are equivalent. \begin{enumerate} \item[(a)] The graph $G$ has cost-period $c$. \item[(b)] The graph $G$ satisfies the $c$-periodic coboundary condition. \item[(c)] For all $x \in\mathbb{C}$ and $k \in \mathbb{Z}$, $\rho_G(x \mathrm{e}^{2\pi \imu k/c}) = \rho_G(x)$. \end{enumerate} Further, if $G$ is cost-uniform, then the spectral radius $\rho_G(x)$ is log-log-linear on $x\in \mathbb{R}^+$.
-If $G$ is cost-diverse then the spectral radius $\rho_G(x)$ is strictly log-log-convex on $x\in \mathbb{R}^+$. \end{lemma}
+Connections between cost diversity and the spectral radius will be integral to Theorem~\ref{thm:fixed-length}.
+As we will see, the coboundary condition defined in Definition~\ref{def:coboundary:condition} arises in a variety of results related to the Perron-Frobenius Theorem and is very useful for proving several of our results.
+We further need the notion of log-log-convexity, which is defined as follows. \begin{defn} Let $I \subseteq \R^+$ be an interval and $f(x) : I\mapsto \R^+$ be a function on that interval.
+We call $f(x)$ \emph{log-log-convex} if $\ln f(\mathrm{e}^s)$ is convex in the variable $s$ on the interval $\ln I \triangleq \{\ln x : x \in I\}$.
+Analogously, we introduce the notions of \emph{strict log-log-convexity} and \emph{log-log-linearity}. \end{defn} With these definitions we arrive at Lemma~\ref{lemma:equiv}, the central statement of this section. \begin{lemma} Let $G$ be a strongly connected graph.
+The following statements are equivalent. \begin{enumerate} \item[(a)] The graph $G$ has cost period $c$ . \item[(b)] The graph $G$ satisfies the $c$-periodic coboundary condition. \item[(c)] For any $x \in \mathbb{R}^+$, there are precisely $c$ solutions, $\phi_k = 2\pi k/c$ for $k\in \{0,1,\dots,c-1\}$, to the equation $\rho_G(x\mathrm{e}^{\imu\phi}) = \rho_G(x)$ in the interval $0\leq \phi<2\pi$. \end{enumerate} Furthermore, if $G$ is cost-uniform then the spectral radius $\rho_G(x)$ is log-log-linear on $x\in \mathbb{R}^+$.
+If $G$ is cost-diverse then the spectral radius $\rho_G(x)$ is strictly log-log-convex on $x\in \mathbb{R}^+$. \end{lemma} We will prove the result using a sequence of lemmas and their corollaries.
+Fig.~\ref{fig:relationship:properties} depicts the roadmap for our subsequent derivations that establish the connections between the graph properties, spectral properties of $\ve{P}_G(x)$, and, in Section~\ref{sec:multivariate:proof}, the singularities of $\ve{F}_G(x,y)$.